 As one of Hollywood’s earliest stars, Keaton’s presence helped transform Los Angeles from a rural outpost of the Old West into the Tinseltown we know it to be today.
-In 1988, a plaque was placed on the northwest corner of Lillian Way and Eleanor Avenue in Hollywood to commemorate the site of Buster Keaton Studios, where he filmed such classics as The General, Steamboat Bill, Jr., and Our Hospitality—19 shorts and 10 features, in all.
+In 1988, a plaque was placed on the northwest corner of Lillian Way and Eleanor Avenue in Hollywood to commemorate the site of Buster Keaton Studios, where he filmed such classics as Sherlock Jr. and Our Hospitality — 19 shorts and 10 features, in all.

 In perfectly Keatonesque fashion, the plaque was placed on the wrong corner.

 In fact, Keaton’s actual studios were on the southwest corner, directly across the street.
 The old plaque had a few other problems.
 Poor materials had led to severe erosion over time.
 It also omitted the fact that silent film’s other most legendary comedian, Charlie Chaplin, had filmed 12 of his greatest shorts there as well.